-Highly-detailed state of John Arrowsmith's map of British possessions in North America, published in multiple editions between 1832 and 1859.
+Highly-detailed state of John Arrowsmith's map of British possessions in North America, first published in 1832 and regularly updated thereafter to show new cartographic information.

 The map shows all of present-day Canada, as well as Greenland, Alaska (shown as "Russian America"), and the northern United States.
 This is one of the best maps of the period in its depiction of Western Canada, an advantage that resulted from the Arrowsmiths' close relationships with the Hudson's Bay Company.